upupming/tailwindcss-themeable/README.md

 ## Full configurations

 This is the type definition of this plugin, you can dive into the source code to see more, all the type definitions are well documented for your convenience.
 If you have any questions, please fell free to open an issue.
+And new theme contribution is welcome!

 ```ts
 interface ThemeableOptions {